DrPintoThe2nd/SCINKD/README.md

 ```

 _**File naming restriction:**_ Both input haplotype fasta files MUST be gzipped (or bgzipped) and MUST end in ".hap1.fasta.gz" and ".hap2.fasta.gz" (or their symbolic link does).

-_**WARNING**_ Due to current limitations in the final step of the workflow, runtime scales _linearly_ with the total number of sequences in each haplotype.

 _**Disclaimer**_ This technique reports phasing differences between haplotypes, including contaminants, it's important to look deeper into any regions of interest.